-Hosting a meeting is a fantastic way to get new ideas and get to know the team better but sometimes engagement isn’t great.
-Improving employee engagement is vital in business, which is why we’re sharing some of our top team meeting activities so that you can boost productivity.
+Hosting a meeting is the best way to get new ideas and get to know the team better but sometimes engagement isn’t great.
+Improving employee engagement is vital in business, which is why we’re sharing some of our top riddles for work meetings and team building activities so that you can boost productivity.
 Even something as simple as hiring an offsite meeting venue can help.

 Dog, rice and chicken

+This is the perfect riddle for team meetings and virtual team meetings!
 There are other versions of this but they remain the same in principle.
-A farmer has to take a dog, bag of rice and a chicken home, via a river.
+A farmer has to take a dog, a bag of rice and a chicken home, via a river.
 He has to use a boat to cross it but the boat is only big enough for himself and one of the other animals/items.
-Your task is to get them all across, without the dog eating the chicken or the chicken eating the rice by being left unattended.
+Your task is to get them all across, without the dog eating the chicken, or the chicken eating the rice by being left unattended.

 Yes, he should just find a better boat though and put the chicken on his lap.